Skip to code content (skip section selection)

 (a) Any residential subdivision of greater than 30 lots shall include at least two separate and constructed access points.

 (b) Residential subdivisions of 300 or more lots shall provide at least three separate and constructed access points.
-Where three or more access points are required, the Town Council may waive the requirement for immediate construction of more than two access points, provided that subdivision phasing and design illustrates the additional required connections.

 (c) Street stub-outs to adjacent undeveloped properties shall be provided as deemed appropriate.
 Stub-outs to adjacent undeveloped properties shall not count towards the minimum number of required access points.
 All stub-outs shall be constructed to the property line.